Walker Cress

 Cress then worked in three early-season games in 1949 and pitched two scoreless innings coming of the Reds' bullpen before returning to the minors for the rest of his career.
 As a big leaguer, he allowed 62 hits and 45 bases on balls in 62 total innings pitched, with 33 strikeouts and no saves.
 He won a combined 33 games for the Tulsa Oilers of the Double-A Texas League in 1949–50, and ended his minor-league career with 99 victories.

-After his pitching career, Cress became a scout for the St. Louis Cardinals and San Francisco Giants.
+After his pitching career, Cress resided in Baton Rouge, LA, working as an electrician, and became a scout for the St. Louis Cardinals, Houston Astros, and San Francisco Giants.
+He later became the Director of Recreation for BREC, a recreational organization in East Baton Rouge Parish.
+Cress died at the age of 79 on April 21, 1996, in Baton Rouge.